Scott MacKenzie (darts player)

-Scott MacKenzie (born 21 February 1972) is a retired Brazilian-born British professional darts player based in Hong Kong.
+Scott MacKenzie (born 21 February 1972) is a former professional darts player based in Hong Kong.
 He has represented Hong Kong on numerous occasions (in both steel tip and soft tip darts), including captaining the Hong Kong team at the 2008 Asia Pacific Cup in New Zealand and 2012 team to Australia.
 He was also a member of the 2010 and 2016 Asia Pacific Cup teams.
 He has played in a total of 3 PDC World Championships and 3 PDC World Cups currently more than any other Hong Kong darts player.

 Career

 MacKenzie won the PDC Greater China Qualifier, defeating Alex Hon in the final, to qualify for the 2011 PDC World Darts Championship.
 He became the first player from Hong Kong to qualify for a World Darts Championship.
 He played Germany's Jyhan Artut in the preliminary round, and missed two darts to win the match before losing 3-4.

 MacKenzie qualified for his second successive PDC World Championship in 2012 after defeating Royden Lam in the PDC Greater China Qualifier final.
 He beat Paul Barham 4-2 in the best of seven legs preliminary round match to make it through to the last 64 for the first time.
 He played former World quarter-finalist, Wayne Jones, and was beaten 1-3.
 In the rest of 2012 he lost in the quarter-finals of the Pacific Masters to Tony Carmichael and was also defeated in the semi-finals of the WDF Asia-Pacific Cup and Hong Kong Open.
 He entered the PDC Qualifying School in an attempt to win a 2-year tour card but could not finish in the top 4 on any of the four days, but finished high enough in the rankings to eventually play in the pro tour events during that year.

 MacKenzie made his debut in the World Cup of Darts in June 2014 where he represented Hong Kong with Royden Lam, they have played in a total of 3 PDC World Cups together.
 They defeated Norway 5–2 in the first round in 2014 to face Australia in the second round.
 Lam lost his singles match against Simon Whitlock, before MacKenzie saw off Paul Nicholson to mean a doubles match was required to settle the tie, which Hong Kong were whitewashed in 4–0.